sixeyed/docker-windows-workshop/part-5.md

 Docker provides [volumes](https://docs.docker.com/engine/admin/volumes/volumes/) for storing data outside of containers.
 A volume can simply be a mount, where a directory in the container is actually mapped to a directory on the host.

-As a simple example, create a new IIS container with the log directory mapped to the host:
+As a simple example, create a new IIS container with the log directory mapped to a new path on the host:

 ```
 mkdir C:\iis-logs